Now streaming on:

 Abi Damaris Corbin’s bold and tragic film “Breaking” is about the power in recognizing a person’s desperate situation.
 In this case, it tells of Brian Brown-Easley, a former homeless Marine with PTSD who took a bank hostage in 2017 with a bomb in his backpack.
 This movie presents Brown-Easley from the start as someone pushed into such an action, and the “thrills” of this movie are largely bittersweet—we watch someone who doesn’t want to hurt anyone as he fights to be seen.
 "Breaking" is more or less a tribute to him, as made possible by an incredible, humanizing lead performance from John Boyega.

-Boyega viscerally captures the all-too-human layering of power and powerless in being a hostage-taker not out for blood.
-He has the bomb in his backpack (or so he claims), and he calls the shots, however much they’re punctuated with “Thank you ma’am” or general polite-speak from his shaking, low voice.
-He has his demands, and they are mostly about getting his money back from the VA (892 dollars) that was taken from his disability check, and getting the news channels to capture what’s really going on.
+Boyega viscerally captures the all-too-human layering of power and powerlessness in being a hostage-taker not out for blood.
+He has the bomb in his backpack (or so he claims), and he calls the shots, however much they’re punctuated with “Thank you ma’am” or general polite speak from his shaking, low voice.
+He has his demands, and they are mostly about getting his money back from the VA (892 dollars) that was taken from his disability check, and getting the news channels to capture what’s going on.
 To give him a voice.

 The first third of “Breaking” focuses on this "heist" that Brian operates with two women remaining in the bank; most of the time he is making sure nothing is getting out of hand.
-He addresses them politely, and apologizes for covering one when something like a gunshot rings through (it’s just someone at the door).
-The two remaining bank employees, Nicole Beharie's Estel and Selena Leyva's Rosa, wrestle with their own composure and sense of safety.
-They’re compelling energies in it, while helping reveal the humanity of the situation, of what it's like to be so close to Brian in this moment.
+He addresses them politely and apologizes for covering one when something like a gunshot rings through (it’s just someone at the door).
+The two remaining bank employees, Nicole Beharie's Estel and Selena Leyva's Rosa, wrestle with their composure and sense of safety.
+They’re compelling energies in it while helping reveal the humanity of the situation, of what it's like to be so close to Brian at this moment.